South Georgia Island South Atlantic Ocean

 South Georgia: The Southern Ocean’s Most Extraordinary Island

-South Georgia is not a place you stumble across.
-Getting there requires deliberate effort: a two-day crossing from the Falkland Islands through some of the world’s roughest ocean, typically on an expedition cruise ship that carries 100-200 passengers.
-There are no flights, no hotels on land, and almost no permanent infrastructure beyond a handful of research staff at the British Antarctic Survey station at King Edward Point.
-That’s precisely what makes it worth the journey.
+South Georgia is not a place you reach accidentally.
+Getting there requires a two-day crossing from the Falkland Islands through some of the world’s roughest ocean – typically on an expedition cruise of 100-200 passengers.
+There are no flights, no hotels on land, and almost no permanent infrastructure beyond the British Antarctic Survey station at King Edward Point.
+This combination of extreme inaccessibility and extraordinary wildlife is the entire premise.

 Wildlife Calendar

 October through March is the Antarctic summer and the only realistic visiting window.
-November brings the southern elephant seal pups and early penguin courtship.
-December and January see the penguin chicks and the peak of activity.
-February is when fur seals crowd the beaches in large numbers.
+November brings elephant seal pups and early penguin courtship.
+December and January are peak activity – penguin chicks, breeding behaviour, maximum wildlife density.
+February has the fur seals crowding beaches in large numbers.
 By late March, most expedition ships have left.

 Getting There

-The standard route is to fly to the Falkland Islands (via Punta Arenas, Chile or via Santiago and Montevideo) and join an expedition cruise from Stanley.
-Some itineraries also include Antarctica.
-Expect to pay USD $7,000-$15,000 for an expedition that includes South Georgia, depending on ship and cabin class.
+The standard route is to fly to the Falkland Islands (via Punta Arenas, Chile) and join an expedition cruise from Stanley.
+Some itineraries include Antarctica.
+Expect to pay $7,000-$15,000 depending on ship and cabin class for an itinerary that includes South Georgia.

-This is an extreme destination.
+Pack motion sickness medication (the strongest version your doctor will prescribe – this is not the place to discover how you handle open ocean swells).
+Pack waterproof everything, binoculars with at least 10x magnification, and a telephoto lens.
 The weather changes without warning.
 Landings are frequently cancelled due to swell or wind.
-Your itinerary will adjust around conditions.
-If that kind of uncertainty frustrates you, South Georgia will disappoint.
-If you can accept that the ocean sets the terms, it will be one of the most remarkable places you ever visit.
+The ocean sets the terms of the visit.
+If that kind of uncertainty frustrates you, this destination will disappoint.
+If you can accept it, South Georgia will be one of the most remarkable places you ever visit.